codefellows/javascript_da_gitbook/server_side/week_three.md

 ### Using that Token to Authenticate
 Sending the token back and the creation of the eat_auth middleware.
 Pulling the token from the body or the header depending on which exists.
-### Basic Security Concerns
-HTTPS, the intarwebs and what data should be sent back to the user, also logging.
 # Assignment
 This assignment is essentially a precursor to your 4th week project.
 Create a single resource JSON REST API with a presistence layer and authentication.
 If you're feeling